v1zh3d/OAuth-Implementation/README.md

 # OAuth-Implementation
-Sample OAuth Implementation using NodeJS
+Sample OAuth Implementation using NodeJS and MySQL.